aaronpowell/aaronpowell.github.io/src/documents/posts/2011-02-20-creating-a-nuget-plugin-engine.html.md

 * Add a new package
 * Remove a package

-(The last two I'm assuming are for the feature that's being toted for NuGet 1.2 which allows you to push new packages from the NuGet console)
+(The last two I'm assuming are for the feature that's being toted for NuGet 1.2 which allows you to [push new packages from the NuGet console][6])

 There's a number of Extension Methods that are also available which make it easier find packages, so you can do something like this: